LESCO Detects 503 Power Pilferers In 24 Hours - UrduPoint

 LESCO Detects 503 Power Pilferers In 24 Hours

-Lahore Electric Supply Company (LESCO) has detected a total of 503 connections from where the customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) on the 242nd day of grand anti-power theft campaign
+The Lahore Electric Supply Company (Lesco) has detected a total of 503 connections from where the customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) on the 273rd day of grand anti-power theft campaign

-LAHORE, (UrduPoint / Pakistan Point News - 26th Jun, 2024) Lahore Electric Supply Company (LESCO) has detected a total of 503 connections from where the customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) on the 242nd day of grand anti-power theft campaign.
+LAHORE, (UrduPoint / Pakistan Point News - 29th Jun, 2024) The Lahore Electric Supply Company (Lesco) has detected a total of 503 connections from where the customers were pilfering electricity in all its circles of five districts (Lahore, Sheikhupura, Nankana Sahib, Kasur and Okara) on the 273rd day of grand anti-power theft campaign.

-The LESCO spokesman told media here Wednesday that the company has also submitted FIR applications against electricity thieves, out of which 175 FIRs have been registered in respective police stations, while 35 accused have been arrested by the respective police.
+The Lesco spokesman told media here Saturday that the company had also submitted FIR applications against electricity thieves, out of which 153 FIRs have been registered in respective police stations, while 38 accused have been arrested by the respective police.

-On the 271st consecutive day of the anti-power theft campaign, the spokesman added, large commercial consumers were also found involved in electricity theft and all of them were also disconnected and charged with detection units.
-Among the seized connections, 02 were commercial, 02 agricultural and 499 domestic, and all these connections were disconnected and charged with a total of 456,835 units as detection bill amounting to Rs 15.820 million.
+On the 273rd consecutive day of the anti-power theft campaign, the spokesman added, large commercial consumers were also found involved in electricity theft and all of them were also disconnected and charged with detection units.
+Among the seized connections 10 were commercial, 04 agricultural and 489 domestic, and all these connections were disconnected and charged with a total of 805,509 units as detection bill amounting to Rs 39.27 million.

 Recent Stories